-- FIPS mode must be enabled on the controller before Users are permitted to use the controller (see "Enabling FIPS Mode" in this document.) - The admin role must be root. - Passwords must be at least eight characters long. - VPN services can only be provided by IPsec or L2TP over IPsec. - Access to the controller Web Interface is permitted only using HTTPS over a TLS tunnel.
-Basic HTTP and HTTPS over SSL are not permitted. - Only SNMP read-only may be enabled. - Only FIPS-approved algorithms can be used for cryptographic services (such as HTTPS, L2, AES-CBC, SSH, and IKEv1/IKEv2-IPSec), which include AES, Triple-DES, SHA-1, HMAC SHA-1, and RSA signature and verification. - TFTP can only be used to load backup and restore files.
+- FIPS mode must be enabled on the controller before Users are permitted to use the controller (see "Enabling FIPS Mode" on page 37) - The admin role must be root. - Passwords must be at least eight characters long. - VPN services can only be provided by IPsec or L2TP over IPsec. - Access to the controller Web Interface is permitted only using HTTPS over a TLS tunnel.
+Basic HTTP and HTTPS over SSL are not permitted. - Only SNMP read-only may be enabled. - Only FIPS-approved algorithms can be used for cryptographic services (such as HTTPS, L2, AES-CBC, SSH, and IKEv1/IKEv2-IPSec), which include AES, Triple-DES bits (3 key Triple-DES only), SHA-1, HMAC SHA-1, and RSA signature and verification. - TFTP can only be used to load backup and restore files.
 These files are: Configuration files (system setup configuration), the WMS database (radio network configuration), and log files.
 (FTP and TFTP over IPsec can be used to transfer configuration files.) - The controller logs must be monitored.
 If a strange activity is found, the Crypto Officer should take the controller off line and investigate. - The Tamper-Evident Labels (TELs) must be regularly examined for signs of tampering.
-The Crypto Officer shall be responsible for developing an inspection schedule in compliance with agency-specific policies. - The Crypto Officer shall not configure the Diffie-Hellman algorithm with 768-bits (Group 1) or 1024-bits (Group 2) in FIPS mode for IKEv1/IKEv2-IPSec and SSHv2.
+The Crypto Officer shall be responsible for developing an inspection schedule in compliance with agency-specific policies.